TanyaCoder-27/GeeksForGeeks_JAVA_DSA_Explanations/(extra)Priority Queue.md

 # 6 problems on Priority Queue or Heap
+Note: I have performed all by static implementation to concentrate on Priority Queue concept and not on dynamic.
+Dynamic is preferrable while writing programs.

 # 1. Given array of n integers, construct max PriorityQueue, store n elements of the array into it, delete and print all the elements of the priority queue
 ```